Louisiana Style Red Beans and Rice with Sausage

 Instructions

-- 1The night before, add the dry beans to a large bowl with double their volume in water.
-Allow the beans to soak in the refrigerator overnight.
+- 1Soak the dry beans in a large bowl with double their volume of water in the refrigerator overnight (or at least 8 hours).

 Nutrition — Per Serving